 Operating a clinic involves hiring employees such as receptionists and cleaners.
-Employers provide workers’ compensation insurance to their employees under state laws.
-Workers’ comp provides medical and financial support to employees who suffer from occupational injury or illness.
+In addition, employers provide workers’ compensation insurance to their employees under state laws.
+Furthermore, workers’ comp provides medical and financial support to employees who suffer from occupational injury or illness.
 It also shields employers from financial losses and lawsuits brought by their employees.

 If you use your vehicle for commercial purposes, personal auto insurance will not cover it in case of an accident.
-You must secure separate commercial auto insurance for vehicles used in commercial activities.
+Also, you must secure separate commercial auto insurance for vehicles used in commercial activities.

 This is a special type of liability insurance for healthcare professionals.
-It protects medical practitioners against liabilities resulting from a patient’s injury or death.
+In addition, it protects medical practitioners against liabilities resulting from a patient’s injury or death.
 It will provide financial support in case of alleged error lawsuits.
 This insurance comes in two types:

 This type of medical malpractice insurance covers malpractice lawsuits while the policy is in effect.
 In some cases, patients file lawsuits years after the malpractice incident.
-This may cause problems for medical practitioners with claims-made policy as lawsuits may happen after the policy ended.
-Claims-made policy provision doesn’t cover lawsuits filed after the policy ended.
-That’s why it is advisable to get additional period coverage.
-You can avail of tail coverage on top of your claims-made policy.
-Tail coverage extends the coverage of the claims-made policy in a fixed amount of time.
+Also, this may cause problems for medical practitioners with claims-made policy as lawsuits may happen after the policy ended.
+Moreover, claims-made policy provision doesn’t cover lawsuits filed after the policy ended.
+So, that’s why it is advisable to get additional period coverage.
+Furthermore, you can avail of tail coverage on top of your claims-made policy.
+Also, tail coverage extends the coverage of the claims-made policy in a fixed amount of time.